As always, this post contains collections of products that I recommend (it may contain affiliate links).

 This board is 14inx20in.
 Find similar wood boards in the SHOP THIS POST below.
 Remember to always check dimensions before you buy as some of these differ slightly.

-I hope this post inspires you to create delicious ho-ho-holiday treats.
-Nothing makes me happier than seeing the beautiful spreads you create from my tips.
+I hope this post inspires you to create Christmas charcuterie trees.
+Nothing makes me happier than seeing the festive ho-ho-holiday spreads you create from my tips.
 If you make something inspired by this post, please tag me at @ainttooproudtomeg so I can see and share!

 And, if you liked this board recipe, please rate and review.